 I think the next ride will be local, I’m not sure yet but I do like the sound of playing some Polocrosse in WA [the Margaret River Ride].
-I like to actually do something so, anything to do with mustering or, if it comes to fruition the camp drafting and if by some chance the Barossa Ride is offered again, well it’s always nice to combine a little wine tasting.
+I like to actually do something, so I’d enjoy anything to do with mustering or campdrafting [the Rainbow Beach, Bush & Cattle Ride].

 What is your most memorable Globetrotting moment?

 It’s a matter of Aussie pride.
 Three Aussie girls in Montana holding up the flag (figuratively) for the country – a battle of skill and speed and some well worked-out tactics to beat the Americans, the UK and the Israelis in the sport of team penning.
 Our new friend and long time globetrotter Julie Kerr, my best friend Linda Pinkerton and myself faced the unknown but we knew one thing, we had to beat the Israelis!
 Let’s just say it was a matter of not just Aussie pride but very much Feminism and proving we’re equals, if not supremely better and you bet ya, we whipped their butts with cunning and tactics as only women can.